johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 Intended packet loss refers to packet discards that occur due to deliberate network policies or configurations - such as Access Control Lists (ACLs) or policing mechanisms - designed to enforce security or quality of service.

-Unintended packet loss refers to packet discards resulting from network errors, misconfigurations, hardware failures, or other anomalies not aligned with the network operator's intended behaviour.
+Unintended packet loss refers to the discarding of packets that the network operator otherwise intends to deliver, i.e. which indicates an error state.
+There are many possible reasons for unintended packet loss, including: erroring links may corrupt packets in transit; end systems may send invalid packets; incorrect routing tables may result in packets being dropped because they do not match a valid route; configuration errors may result in a valid packet incorrectly matching an Access Control List (ACL) and being dropped.
 These losses negatively impact network performance and service delivery.

-For example, intended packet loss occurs when packets are dropped because they match a security policy denying certain traffic types.
-Unintended packet loss might happen due to a faulty interface causing corrupted packets, leading to their discard.

 The meanings of the symbols in the YANG tree diagrams are defined in {{?RFC8340}}.

 Problem Statement   {#problem}
 =================
-At the highest-level, unintended packet loss is the discarding of packets that the network operator otherwise intends to deliver, i.e. which indicates an error state.
-There are many possible reasons for unintended packet loss, including: erroring links may corrupt packets in transit; incorrect routing tables may result in packets being dropped because they do not match a valid route; configuration errors may result in a valid packet incorrectly matching an Access Control List (ACL) and being dropped.
 While the specific definition of unintended packet loss is network-dependent, for any network there are a small set of potential actions that can be taken to minimise customer impact by automatically mitigating unintended packet loss:

 1. Take a device, link, or set of devices and/or links out of service.
 2. Return a device, link, or set of devices and/or links back into service.